Redefining Energy

 You’ll still need a quick boost of energy sometimes.
 That’s when you’re likely to turn to caffeine or certain energy drinks to pull you through.
 These don’t technically boost energy levels either—some may just be blocking your fatigue with stimulants, which also increase your heart rate.
 Fortunately, there are more effective ways to get a natural pick-me-up.

-A quick snack nap: You may have heard about coffee naps (drinking coffee before a short nap), but what about snack naps?
+You may have heard about coffee naps (drinking coffee before a short nap), but what about snack naps?
 If you can rest for 10 minutes and then eat a small, energy-boosting snack, it’s a good way to get more energy to power through the rest of your day.
 Don’t sleep too long, though—studies show that a 30-minute nap may result in lingering drowsiness—and make sure the snack isn’t high in sugar.
-When you wake up, a low-sugar UCAN Energy Bar or UCAN Energy Mix can help you get going again and provide a sustained energy boost.
+When you wake up, a low-sugar UCAN Energy Bar can help you get going again and provide a sustained energy boost.
 “These are both great smart carb choices to keep energy stable over time,” says Yeckel.